AndriiBranytskyi/SOEN343_VeloShare/README.md

 # SOEN343_VeloShare
 Repository for the SOEN343 HK-X

 ## Description
-VeloShare is a webite that allows users to rent a bike from a current bike station and then return it after use.
-Users can rent a bike from any station and can return the bike to another station.
+VeloShare is a webite that allows users to temporarily rent a bike or e-bike for person usage.

-Phase 1
-The goal of this phase is to:
-- Define the problem and product scope.
-- Provide a clear product position statement.
-- Outline assumptions and dependencies.
-- Design a **context diagram** and **domain model** to represent the system at a high level.

----

-## Features
+## Instructions to run

----
+//TODO

 ## Technology & Tools
-- **Version Control:** GitHub (private repository)
+- **Version Control:** GitHub
-- **Collaboration:** GitHub Issues for tasks/bugs, team coordination
+- **Collaboration:** GitHub Issues for tasks/bugs, team coordination, Discord
 - **Diagramming:** draw.io
 - **Languages:**
   - Backend: Java
   - Frontend: JavaScript

----

 ## Team members